 It can be an uncomfortable discussion to have, but it's better to get it out of the way now so you have a realistic picture about what you can spend.
 Now if you are blessed, you may have a

-family member or friends who want to contribute towards your wedding.
+family member or friends who want to contribute to your wedding.
 So, do check how much money they are going to contribute, so that you can factor this in.
-The budget you set aside really depends
+The budget you set aside really depends on

 your honeymoon or venue, flowers and great food or entertainment.
 Whatever it is assign more of your budget to these items and then less money to the others.
 My advice is to always make sure you set